Galaxy cluster rotation revealed in the MACSIS simulations with the kinetic Sunyaev-Zeldovich effect: Discussion and Conclusions

-\end{enumerate} For microwave observations of the kSZ effect, an improved sensitivity may not guarantee a reliable reconstruction of the cluster rotation from the kSZ signal without a robust method of probing the orientation of the ICM spin.
-This step is critical for avoiding a potential $\approx 50$\% signal loss (see Section \ref{sec:results}) and observationally challenging \cite{2017MNRAS.465.2616M, 2019JCAP...06..001B}.
-Measuring radial velocity of the hot gas \textit{directly} may become feasible in the future with the advent of new high-resolution X-ray spectrometers \citep[see also][]{2013MNRAS.434.1565B}.
-The X-ray space observatory \textit{Athena}, developed by the European Space Agency \citep[see the white paper by][]{2013arXiv1306.2307N}, is planned to be launched in the late 2020s and will be equipped with the X-ray Integral Field Unit \citep[X-IFU,][]{2018SPIE10699E..1GB, 2018arXiv180706903G}. \textit{Athena}/X-IFU opens exciting prospects for a Doppler measurements of the radial velocity field of the ICM, with a spectral resolution of $2.5-7$ eV in the soft X-ray band.
+Measuring the {LoS} velocity of the hot gas \textit{directly} may become feasible in the future with the advent of new high-resolution X-ray spectrometers \citep[see also][]{2013MNRAS.434.1565B}.
+The X-ray space observatory \textit{Athena}, developed by the European Space Agency \citep[see the white paper by][]{2013arXiv1306.2307N}, is planned to be launched in the late 2020s and will be equipped with the X-ray Integral Field Unit \citep[X-IFU,][]{2018SPIE10699E..1GB, 2018arXiv180706903G}. \textit{Athena}/X-IFU opens exciting prospects for a Doppler measurements of the {LoS} velocity field of the ICM, with a spectral resolution of $2.5-7$ eV in the soft X-ray band.
 These specifications are even superior to the capabilities of XRISM/Resolve micro-calorimeter array, managed by the Japan Aerospace Exploration Agency and capable of resolving Doppler speeds of $\simeq 300~{\rm km\, s^{-1}}$ \citep{2018arXiv180706903G, 2020SPIE11444E..22T, 2021JATIS...7c7001T} and, previously, of the Hitomi spectrometer which provided measurements of turbulent motions in the core of the Perseus cluster \citep{2016Natur.535..117H} by resolving speeds of $\simeq 100~{\rm km\, s^{-1}}$ at 6 keV \citep[][]{2018JATIS...4b1402T}.